Fox’s Biscuits employs over 3,000 people. An extensive own-label producer, it is best known for the Rocky and Party Rings biscuits.

 Meredith & Drew advertised itself as “Britain’s biggest biscuit bakers” in 1946.
 Meredith & Drew had an authorised share capital of £1 million, and 2,500 employees by 1951.

-In 1951 a new biscuit factory at Cinderford, Gloucestershire began production, with 300 staff, including 150 women.
+A new biscuit factory at Cinderford, Gloucestershire began production from 1951, with 300 staff, including 150 women.
 Meredith & Drew divested its Brighouse factory in 1954.
 Throughout the 1950s the company reduced seven factories to three, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.

 Meredith & Drew had around five percent of the British crisps market by 1963, with own-label production for Marks & Spencer and a strong presence in the licensed trade.